devroy10/html-to-pdf/README.md

 ## Prerequisites

 - **Node.js**: You can download and install [Node.js](https://nodejs.org)
 - **Google Chrome or Chromium**: Ensure you have Google Chrome or Chromium installed.
-You can download [Chrome](https://google.com/chrome) here
+You can download [Chrome](https://google.com/chrome)

 ## Installation